Cushman & Wakefield typically brokers deals for a tenant’s relocation to a new office space, but this time, the shoe was on the other foot.

 “We will be unlocking the power of collaboration, as well as productivity,” says Snedeker.
 “The office has been designed to create a workplace where our employees are empowered each and every day.”

-Cushman & Wakefield’s new offices, totaling 34,000 square feet, are located on the entire fifth and fourth floors as well as half of the third floor at Esplanade V, which was the old Cole Real Estate office.
+Cushman & Wakefield’s new offices, totaling 34,000 square feet, are located on the entire fourth floor and half of the third at Esplanade V, which was the old Cole Real Estate office.

 AZRE: What motivated the move?